-Add to that the effects of weightlessness on the human skeleton and body… through evolution, the human body was optimized to survive on Earth, at gravitation of 1g, and at the level of radiation that hits Earth each day, this exact level of gravitation is what defines us as humans.
+Add to that the effects of weightlessness on the human skeleton and body… through evolution, the human body was optimized to survive on Earth, at a gravitation of 1g.
+Just like the amount of radiation that hits Earth each day, this exact level of gravitation is what defines us as humans.
 Actually, if we could travel back to the age of the dinosaurs, there is a chance that we wouldn’t be able to survive on our own planet for more than a few minutes, due to the higher concentrations of carbon dioxide and oxygen that existed at that time.
-Compare this to the extreme hostility of outer space or a distant Earth-like planet.
+Compare this to the extreme hostility of outer space or a distant “Earth-like” planet.

 Humanity’s chance to conquer space indirectly is bigger.
-Self-replicating, intelligent, and evolving robots and machines, created by humans would not need oxygen to breathe, they would be immune to the effects of radiation, as illustrated by the space probes that are still sending valuable information, after dozens of years, from the rim of our planetary system.
+Self-replicating, intelligent, and evolving robots and machines, created by humans, would not need oxygen to breathe, they would be practically immune to the effects of radiation.
+This is underscored by the space probes that are still sending valuable information, after dozens of years, from the rim of the solar system.

 Still, technology progresses.
 Revolutionary new ways to travel the vast distances of space could be discovered, or intracellular DNA repair mechanisms might be developed, to „immunize“ man against radiation, These are at the moment not on the horizon, but who knows?
-Until that time, humanity is by and large confined to our single, beautiful home: Earth, and we should focus on protecting this beautiful place as well as we can.
+Until that time, humanity is by and large confined to our single, beautiful home: Earth, and we should focus on protecting this place as well as we can.

 Find out more about the exploration of space in my books.